untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 load_info = pipeline.run(source)
 print(load_info)
 ```

+## Going Further
+We published a series of [video tutorials on the REST API Source Toolkit](https://www.youtube.com/playlist?list=PLpTgUMBCn15rs2NkB4ise780UxLKImZTh).
+Watch us code and explain from installation to basic and advanced endpoint configuration, authentication, and incremental loading.

 ## Conclusion
 We conclude from this case study that the dlt REST API Toolkit is a great building block for a data platform because it supports the rapid development of high-quality custom source connectors.